Music of the Scream franchise: Scream 3 (2000)

+The Scream 3 original soundtrack was released on January 25, 2000, by Wind-up Records featuring 18 songs consisting largely of the metal genre by artists such as System of a Down and Powerman 5000, some of which are represented in the film.
+The album fared better than its predecessors, spending fourteen weeks on the Billboard 200 and reaching a top rank of #32; it was further certified gold by the Recording Industry Association of America, signifying that the album achieved sales in excess of 500,000 units.
 The album was released on iTunes on February 1, 2012.

-The Scream 3 original soundtrack was released on January 25, 2000, by Wind-up Records featuring 18 songs consisting largely of the metal genre by artists such as System of a Down and Powerman 5000, some of which are represented in the film.
-The album fared better than its predecessors, spending fourteen weeks on the Billboard 200 and reaching a top rank of #32. and scoring a 2.5 out of 5 from music guide Allmusic.
-Reviewer Steve Huey claims that the "high pedigree" of the albums contributors had produced a "pretty listenable album".

 The Scream 3 score was again helmed by Marco Beltrami who employed seven orchestrators and experimented with the recording of instruments in unusual circumstances such as physically and electronically altering the traditional sound of a piano while continuing to include a heavy vocal orchestra in his tracks There was consideration that Beltrami was forced to hire multiple orchestrators to complete the score to meet the film's deadline.
 Like previous scores in the series, the Scream 3 score was released by Varèse Sarabande on February 29, 2000, with a total length of 33 minutes of music, though the album was again found to be missing certain sections of the score utilized within the film.
 Beltrami took inspiration from other composers for the score, again incorporating excerpts of the score to Broken Arrow by Hans Zimmer in the track "Sid Wears a Dress".
 Music guide Allmusic awarded the Scream 3 score 2.5 out of 5.